-Clozapine is an alternative to those not responding to amantadine or those not able to take amantadine (level U).
+Clozapine is an alternative for patients who do not respond to amantadine or who cannot take amantadine (level U).

 DEEP BRAIN STIMULATION FOR THE TREATMENT OF PD PATIENTS

-Current surgical indications for PD include reducing motor fluctuations, off time, dyskinesias, tremor, and improvement of levodopa-responsive symptoms.
-Deep brain stimulation (DBS) probably represents the most critical treatment advance for PD since the introduction of levodopa.
-The beneficial effect of DBS on motor symptoms and quality of life (QoL) in advanced PD has been shown by randomized, controlled studies66,67.
+Current surgical indications for PD include reducing motor fluctuations, off time, dyskinesias, tremors, and improvement of levodopa-responsive symptoms.
+Deep brain stimulation (DBS) is probably the most critical advance in treatment of sPD since the introduction of levodopa.
+The beneficial effects of DBS on motor symptoms and quality of life (QoL) in advanced PD have been shown in randomized, controlled studies66,67.

 An excellent individual outcome after DBS for PD patients will depend on appropriate patient selection, accurate electrode placement in the ideal target area, and effective programming of DBS devices after surgery68,69.

-Patients inclusion and exclusion criteria
+Patients’ inclusion and exclusion criteria

-Numerous factors need to be considered in deciding whether a patient is a good candidate for surgery, as follow:
+When deciding whether a patient is a good candidate for surgery, numerous factors must be considered, such as:

 Symptomatology

-The primary DBS indication should be for disabling PD motor complications not well controlled with the best available medical treatment and refractory tremor70,71.
+The primary DBS indication should be for disabling PD motor complications that are not well-controlled with the best available medical treatment and for refractory tremor70,71.

 Levodopa responsiveness

 The levodopa response is reported as the best predictive factor for a positive response to surgery.
-The levodopa challenge is used to reproduce the patient’s best on response and determine the responsiveness.
-Tremor is an exemption because it can be poorly responsive to levodopa but improves with subthalamic nucleus (STN) DBS surgery72.
+The levodopa challenge is used to reproduce the patient’s best on-response and determine the responsiveness.
+Tremor is an exemption because it can be respond poorly to levodopa but improves with subthalamic nucleus (STN) DBS surgery72.

-Axial symptoms, especially gait disturbance, postural instability, freezing and speech disturbance that do not respond to the peak dose of Levodopa, usually do not respond to surgery.
-The freezing of “off-period” can improve with surgery.
-Freezing of “on-period” shows little improvement.
+Axial symptoms, especially gait disturbances, postural instability, freezing, and speech disturbances that do not respond to the peak dose of Levodopa usually do not respond to surgery.
+“Off-period” gait freezing can improve with surgery, but “on-period” freezing shows little improvement.

 Disease duration

 Patients should have a disease duration of at least five years before being considered for surgery72,73.
-Findings from the EARLYSTIM trial have shown superiority of STN stimulation compared with medical treatment at a mean of 7.5 years after disease onset, when patients are just beginning to experience fluctuations.
-This study support considering DBS earlier than currently applied for carefully selected patients if the benefits of the treatment are weighed against the surgical risks74 However, for early PD patients without motor complications, there is “insufficient evidence”75.
+Findings from the EARLYSTIM trial have shown better results of STN stimulation compared with medical treatment at a mean of 7.5 years after disease onset, when patients are just beginning to experience fluctuations.
+This study argues for considering DBS earlier than currently used in carefully selected patients when the benefits of the treatment are weighed against the surgical risks74 However, for early-stage PD patients without motor complications, there is “insufficient evidence”75.

 Age

 Although no specific age cutoff has been defined in clinical DBS studies, most studies use age as an exclusion criterion.
 Most patients presenting the ideal profile for surgery have a relatively young onset of PD and are younger than 70 years old.
-For older patients, the risk-benefit ratio should consider factors such as comorbidities, cognitive performances, the prevalence of levodopa-resistant symptoms, and overall risk of surgical complications72,76.
+For older patients, the risk-benefit ratio should consider factors such as comorbidities, cognitive performance, prevalence of levodopa-resistant symptoms, and overall risk of surgical complications72,76.

 Cognitive and psychiatric aspects

 A preoperative neuropsychological assessment is mandatory.
 Regarding cognition, dementia is an absolute contraindication for surgery.
-There are no clear recommendations regarding mild cognitive impairment72,72.
-Surgery is contraindicated in patients with unstable psychiatric conditions until the symptoms have been managed adequately.
-Ongoing severe depression with suicidal ideation should be considered an absolute contraindication to surgery.
+There are no clear recommendations for mild cognitive impairment72,72.
+Surgery is contraindicated in patients with unstable psychiatric conditions until symptoms are adequately managed.
+Ongoing severe depression with suicidal ideation should also be considered an absolute contraindication to surgery.
 The relationship between DBS and impulse control disorders (ICD) is controversial.
 STN-DBS has been identified as an independent risk factor for ICD.
-However, long-term follow-up of patients with STN-DBS showed pre-surgery ICD was abolished in most patients, and dopamine agonist use reduced, as was dopamine dysregulation syndrome77.
+However, long-term follow-up of patients who underwent STN-DBS showed that ICD disappeared in most patients and the use of dopamine agonist and dopamine dysregulation syndrome were reduced77.

 Preoperative imaging MRI

 Severe cortical atrophy increases the risk of postoperative subdural hematomas.
-Visible structural lesions, imaging findings, should be considered absolute contraindications to DBS72,77.
+Visible structural lesions on imaging findings should be considered absolute contraindications to DBS72,77.

-DBS Targets
+DBS targets